Academic Volume License Administrator Resources

 Download Software

-It may be beneficial to create a computer image with the AVL software for classroom or lab computers.
+If managing a large set of machines, we recommend that you create a computer image with the AVL software for classroom or lab computers.
 In these cases, it is possible to include NI licensing when creating a computer image.

 Support Resources

-Admin Support Resources
+Administrator Support Resources

 Student Support Resources